What is Venous Stasis Dermatitis?

-Venous stasis dermatitis, or varicose eczema, is a kind of skin disorder that can occur in people who also have varicose veins.
+Venous stasis dermatitis, also referred to as varicose eczema, is a kind of skin disorder that can occur in people who also have varicose veins.
 Varicose veins are large, twisted, bulging veins that lie just below the surface of the skin and commonly appear in the legs and feet.
 It is always caused by underlying venous insufficiency.

 Early varicose eczema symptoms may include: